N7ghtm4r3/Equinox/docs/core/android/AppContextInitializer.md

 Initializes the `AppContext` during the application's startup phase using AndroidX's `Initializer` interface.

 This class is responsible for setting up the `AppContext` by providing the application-wide `Context` early in the app's lifecycle.
-It is designed to work with AndroidX's `App Startup` library, which allows you to initialize components as soon as the app starts, without having to modify the `Application` class
+It is designed to work with AndroidX's `App Startup` library, which allows to initialize components as soon as the app starts, without having to modify the `Application` class

 ### Implementation